glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 }
 ```

-The second difference is that whether a type satisfies a layout constraint can be automatically derived by the compiler.
+The second difference is that whether a type satisfies a layout protocol can be automatically derived by the compiler.

 ## Automatic derivation of `BitwiseCopyable`

-A type does not always have to explicitly declare that it satisfies the layout constraint `BitwiseCopyable` in some cases:
+A type does not always have to explicitly declare that it satisfies the layout protocol `BitwiseCopyable` in some cases:

 - The type is marked `@frozen`
 - The type is defined in the same module where a value of the type requires `BitwiseCopyable`